ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If case (c) or case (d) applies, the group member can alternatively perform the following actions.

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
 When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request from the Group Manager the authentication credentials of all the current group members.
-That is, the 'get_creds' parameter of the Join Request MUST be present and MUST be set to the CBOR simple value "null" (0xf6).
+That is, the 'get_creds' parameter of the Join Request MUST be present and MUST be set to the CBOR simple value `null` (0xf6).

 2. When receiving the Join Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'creds' parameter.